bitnami/charts/bitnami/tomcat/README.md

 <!--- app-name: Apache Tomcat -->

-# Bitnami package for Apache Tomcat
+# Bitnami Secure Images Helm chart for Apache Tomcat

 Apache Tomcat is an open-source web server designed to host and run Java-based web applications.
 It is a lightweight server with a good performance for applications running in production environments.